nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/adding_clusters.rst

       Create New Endpoint menu in ZAP tool

-   The new cluster is created with both the Basic and Identify clusters enabled.
+   The new endpoint is created with both the Descriptor and Identify clusters enabled.
 #.
 Configure the On/Off cluster required for this endpoint:

    a.
 In the :guilabel:`Search Clusters` menu, find the On/Off cluster.